alisazhou/examplejs/README.md

 - refactor fts into modules based on page
 - add calendar widget to pick date time
 - add back buttons to pages
+- make going to hosturl/menu/0 etc redirect on the server side